 The Drinking Water State Revolving Administration Fund is a special revenue fund to report operations for revenues received for the ongoing administrative efforts of the Drinking Water State Revolving Loan Fund.
 These funds are used to support general operations of the Authority and are received primarily from loan receipients, rather than a direct contribution from federal or state governments.
 Another source of income within this fund is income received from investments.
-The reported fund balance within this fund was greater than \$5.2 million and is restricted for use.
-Total expenditures for this fund were approximately \$244 thousand.
-The resulting increase in fund balance is derived from the origination fee charged to specific loan executions, exceeding eligible expenditures to the fund.
-As the total amount of loans executed or the fee percentage charged fluctuates, the operating result may vary year-to-year.
-For fiscal year 2022, the origination fee was one percent of each applicable loan amount.
-To finance general administrative costs and support loan activity a little more than

-\$67 thousand was transferred to the General Fund to cover charges of the Authority associated with its federal Drinking Water State Revolving Loan Fund program.
+The reported fund balance within this fund was nearly \$5.4 million and is restricted for use.
+Total expenditures for this fund were approximately \$132 thousand.
+To finance general administrative costs and support loan activity \$968 thousand was transferred to the General Fund to cover charges of the Authority associated with its federal Drinking Water State Revolving Loan Fund program.

 The Appalachian Regional Commission Fund serves as a special revenue fund for programs providing federal grant funds for various infrastructure projects within the Appalachian Region of Georgia.
-The Authority reported approximately \$3.2 million in expenditure-driven grant funds, for which revenue and expenditure activity typically nets to zero, and therefore no fund balance has been reported for fiscal year 2022.
+The Authority reported approximately \$1.8 million in expenditure-driven grant funds, for which revenue and expenditure activity typically nets to zero, and therefore no fund balance has been reported for fiscal year 2023.